 Kauai Aadheenam, also known as Kauai's Hindu Monastery, is a traditional South-Indian style monastery-temple complex on the tropical Garden Island of Kauai in the Hawaiian chain in the middle of the Pacific Ocean.
 The head of the monastery, called the Guru Mahasannidhanam, is Satguru Bodhinatha Veylanswami.

-This powerful spiritual sanctuary was founded in 1970 by Satguru Sivaya Subramuniyaswami (1927-2001).
-It is the home of Bodhinatha and his order of 21 swamis, yogis and sadhakas from six nations.
+Satguru Sivaya Subramuniyaswami (1927-2001) founded the Saiva Siddhanta Church in 1949 and established this powerful spiritual sanctuary in 1970.
+It is the home of Bodhinatha and his order of swamis, yogis and sadhakas from different nations.
 The monastery is the headquarters and theological seminary of Saiva Siddhanta Church.
-It is also home to Himalayan Academy, Hinduism Today magazine and Hindu Heritage Endowment.
+It is also home to Himalayan Academy (1965), Hinduism Today magazine (1979) and Hindu Heritage Endowment (1995).

 The core of the monastery is the renowned Kadavul Temple in which Lord Siva Nataraja is enshrined.
 The main puja is held at 9am.
 Visitors are welcome from 9am to noon every day.
 Hindu pilgrims have been coming to the temple from around the world for over 40 years to worship and seek audience and darshan with the Guru Mahasannidhanam.
 For special pilgrimage, please make arrangements in advance.